Students will graduate with one of the following awards:

 - 120 points from the Irish Leaving Certificate at Highers to include 2 x H2 in both Biology and an equivalent Science (including Chemistry, Physics, Psychology, IT, Maths, Food Technology, Environmental Science or Geography) Higher level subjects considered only with a minimum grade H4

-- Access to Higher Education Diploma within a Science subject covering sufficient Biology and an equivalent Science: to include 15 Distinctions in both Biology and equivalent Science credits, and Merits from the remaining level 3 credits
+- Access to Higher Education Diploma within a Science subject covering sufficient Biology and an equivalent Science: to include 15 Distinctions in both Biology and equivalent Science credits, and Merits from the remaining level 3 credits.
+Access to Higher Education Diplomas are accepted in the areas of Biosciences, Health Care, Health Science and Science.
+A minimum of 5 GCSEs at grade C/4 or above in English language, Mathematics and Science are also required

 - Cardiff Metropolitan University Foundation leading to BSc Health Sciences programme

-Or if you do not meet the above entry requirements, Cardiff Metropolitan's 'Foundation in Health Sciences' is available one year full-time and will provide you with a relevant qualification that may be considered for progression to the degree upon successful completion.
+If you do not meet the above Level 3 entry requirements, Cardiff Metropolitan's 'Foundation in Health Sciences' is available one year full-time and will provide you with a relevant qualification that may be considered for progression to the degree upon successful completion.
 Consideration would be given to any applicant who had achieved 70% overall to include a minimum of 65% from the Term 2 Biological Sciences module to be obtained on first attempt, and receipt of a new application through UCAS.

 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search for entry requirements.
 Further information on our entry requirements, including qualifications from the EU can be found by clicking here.